susumutomita/ETHTokyo2024/README.md

     make dev
     ```

-Ensure you have a Web3 wallet like MetaMask installed and configured to interact with the BNB Chain test network.
+Make sure you have a Web3 wallet like MetaMask installed and configured to interact with the BNB Chain test network.

 ## Usage

 1. Connect your Web3 wallet (MetaMask or WalletConnect).
-2. Browse participating local restaurants and their menus.
+2. Browse menus from participating chefs and catering services.
-3. Place takeout orders using cryptocurrency, with all transactions handled via smart contracts.
+3. Place orders using cryptocurrency, with all transactions handled via smart contracts.
-4. Earn tokens with each order and redeem them for discounts or special offers.
+4. Earn tokens with each order and use them for discounts or special offers.
 5. Participate in community governance by leaving reviews and helping manage platform categories.
 6. View and trade NFTs representing special offers or menu items in your wallet.

 ## Future Prospects

-- **Mobile Application Development**: Creating native iOS and Android apps to enhance accessibility and user experience.
+- **Mobile Application Development**: Develop native iOS and Android apps to enhance accessibility and user experience.
-- **Expansion of Regional Tokens**: Introducing more regional tokens to support local economies across various cities and regions.
+- **Expansion of Regional Tokens**: Introduce more regional tokens to support local economies in various cities and regions.
-- **Enhanced DAO Features**: Developing more robust governance tools for greater community involvement.
+- **Enhanced DAO Features**: Develop more robust governance tools for greater community involvement.
-- **Integration with Other Web3 Services**: Linking ETHToGo with other decentralized platforms to expand functionality and interoperability.
+- **Integration with Other Web3 Services**: Link ChefConnect with other decentralized platforms to expand functionality and interoperability.

 ## Contributing